I call it WordPress Analytics for Paranoids. Just joking. Sort of

 One WordPress tracking plugin caught my eye, Piwik.

 Piwik Analytics is touted as the open source alternative to Google Analytics.
-It install separately.
+It installs separately.
 The plugin for WordPress accesses your own Piwik installation through it's API.

 You can look at all of your sites stats at once.
 Piwik Analytics has a very nice interface.

-Its open source and has had three updates since I first installed it; the Piwik community is very active.
+It's open source and updates regularly; the Piwik community is very active.
 Updates run in the browser, just like WordPress does.

 Installing & Setting Up Piwik for WordPress